ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/windows-backdoor-account-registry-persistence-investigation/investigation-walkthrough.md

 ---

+### Scenario Context

+A suspected compromise was identified in Windows telemetry ingested into Splunk, indicating that a new local user account may have been created to establish persistent access.
+The activity included command-line evidence consistent with built-in account management utilities creating a backdoor user, followed by registry writes under the SAM hive that aligned with local account registration.
+The combination of account creation and SAM-related registry activity suggested adversary persistence rather than normal administrative provisioning.

+The investigation was triggered by these anomalies and expanded to determine whether the account creation was intentional attacker behavior, whether impersonation was attempted through a look-alike username, and whether follow-on actions occurred after persistence was established.
+Correlated Security, Sysmon/registry, and PowerShell logs were used to validate the backdoor account activity, identify remote execution via WMIC, and analyze encoded PowerShell execution that revealed outbound communication to an external web resource.

+---

 ### Incident Scope
 This investigation focused on reconstructing suspicious activity observed in pre-ingested Windows logs within Splunk, treating the dataset as if it were received after an alert on a Windows workstation.
 Scope included validating whether a backdoor local account was created, identifying associated registry artifacts, evaluating impersonation intent, and tracing related follow-up activity including remote command execution and PowerShell-based outbound communication.
 Analysis was limited to the available log sources (Security, Sysmon/registry, and PowerShell) contained within the dataset and did not involve direct interaction with the Windows host generating the logs.